riffomonas/generalR/14_session.md

 ## Exercises

 1\.
 It is interesting that after microbiology, sub field "26.13" is next in the ranking for retaining women and has more than 60% of its degrees going to women at both levels.
 What subfields are in that grouping?
 The worst at retention is "26.07".
-What field is that?
+Which field is that?

 <input type="button" class="hideshow">
 <div markdown="1" style="display:none;">